The cybersecurity principles

 Purpose of the cybersecurity principles

-The purpose of the cybersecurity principles is to provide strategic guidance on how an organisation can protect their information technology and operational technology systems, applications and data from cyberthreats.
+The purpose of the cybersecurity principles is to provide strategic guidance on how an organisation can protect their information technology and operational technology systems from cyberthreats.
 These cybersecurity principles are grouped into five functions:

-- IDENTIFY: Identify assets and associated security risks.
+- Identify (IDE): Identify assets and associated security risks.

-- PROTECT: Implement controls to manage security risks.
+- Protect (PRO): Implement and maintain controls to manage security risks.

-- DETECT: Detect and analyse cybersecurity events to identify cybersecurity incidents.
+- Detect (DET): Detect and analyse cybersecurity events to identify cybersecurity incidents.

-- RESPOND: Respond to and recover from cybersecurity incidents.
+- Respond (RES): Respond to and recover from cybersecurity incidents.

 Govern principles